ngiccorddemo/cordbuild2017/README.md

 `docker-compose -p epc up dp`

-Wait until you see messages about `Unable to resolve cp.cpdp.ngic.`, which means that it is waiting for the control plane.
+Wait until you see messages about `Unable to resolve ...`, which means that it is waiting for the control plane.

 Starting the Control Plane